8%

 10 tips for filling your knowledge gaps Bias: Centre Right Sub-Category: Gap Analysis Source: One Ten File Type: Resource Overview: 10 tips for filling...

-Bias: Centre Right Sub-Category: Focus Source: Forbes File Type: Opinion Overview: How to focus on what matters Web Link: https://www.forbes.com/sites/mikemaddock/2012/07/17/how-successful-people-focus-on-what-matters/#42842e974a01
+Bias: Centre Right Sub-Category: Life Source: Forbes File Type: Opinion Overview: Why it's okay to not know everything Web Link: https://www.forbes.com/sites/brucekasanoff/2018/03/21/you-dont-know-what-you-dont-know/#7d9fa29f573d

 What is Context